sxjack/spektrum_telemetry/spektrum-gps-basic/README.md

   * T to RXI
   * R to TXO
 * Inspect and test the board.
-* Program the Arduino with the hex file linked to below.
+* Program the Arduino with the hex file.
 * Clean off any flux residue, strain relieve the wires with some gobs of silicon and put some clear heatshrink over the Arduino.